Categories: Lifestyle

 (Credit: Christopher Campbell / Unsplash)

-One of the Hungry Ghost Festival do’s and don’ts is to avoid swimming or engage in any water sports in Singapore.
+One of the Hungry Ghost Festival do’s and don’ts is to avoid swimming or engaging in any water sports in Singapore.
 If you must, try to go in the daytime.
 There is a belief that ghosts linger in the water and they may try to drown you for a chance at reincarnation.
-That’s why it’s best to stay away and remember that water activities are one of the things not to do during the Hungry Ghost Festival in Singapore this 2024.
+That’s why it’s best to stay away and remember that water activities are one of the things not to do during the Hungry Ghost Festival in Singapore this 2025.

 9. Don’t cover your forehead with your hair